-Last year, we retraced Barrande’s path through Prague’s Prokop Valley, following his maps, drawings and diaries.
-This summer, we widen the frame to the broader territory now known as the Barrandien.
-Guided by local scientists, we will undertake dedicated fieldwork journeys through this ancient morphological rift.
+This programme retraces Barrande’s path using his maps, drawings and diaries, to explore the region of Barrandien, which forms a central part of the Bohemian Massif.
+Guided by local scientists, we will undertake fieldwork in this ancient morphological rift.
 We will search for built and unbuilt moments that disrupt its singular geological direction: interruptions in the ancient flows of rock, water and culture.
+We will also be joined by a multidisciplinary team of partners and experts who will guide participants through workshops on analogue and digital drawing, the interpretation of specialist data, GIS and model-making.

 This programme is a collaboration between the AA and the Czech Technical University in Prague, with further partners to be confirmed in spring.